 As explained in "Gas Revenues and Expenses", the settlements of the Index-to-fixed (fixed-receiver) gas price swaps relating to the prepaid gas supply transactions during the current period are reflected in the summary of revenues, expenses, and changes in net position.
 At the end of each fiscal period, the Corporation is required to mark the remaining notional volumes of all commodity swaps to fair market value and report them as a derivative instrument on the balance sheet.
-At March 31, 2021 and 2020, the remaining volumes relating to the 2006 project were 139 million and 167 million MMBtu, respectively, and the market price of gas was markedly lower than the fixed prices at which the 2006 fixed-receiver gas price swaps were executed, resulting in derivative instrument assets of \$656 million and \$815 million, respectively, relating to the commodity swaps unsettled as of those dates.
-The remaining volumes relating to the 2017 project were 260 million and 267 million MMBtu, respectively, and the market price of gas was markedly lower than the fixed price at which the 2017 fixed-receiver gas price swaps were executed, resulting in derivative instrument assets of \$209 million and \$264 million, respectively, relating to the commodity swaps as yet unsettled as of those dates.
-The remaining volumes relating to the 2018 project were 218 million and 223 million MMBtu, respectively, and the market price of gas was markedly lower than the fixed price at which the 2018 fixed-receiver gas price swap was executed, resulting in derivative instrument assets of \$139 million and \$181 million, respectively, relating to the commodity swaps as yet unsettled as of those dates.
+At March 31, 2022 and 2021, the remaining volumes relating to the 2006 project were 113 million and 139 million MMBtu, respectively, and the market price of gas was lower than the fixed prices at which the 2006 fixed-receiver gas price swaps were executed, resulting in derivative instrument assets of \$333 million and \$656 million, respectively, relating to the commodity swaps unsettled as of those dates.
+The remaining volumes relating to the 2017 project were 253 million and 260 million MMBtu, respectively, and the market price of gas at March 31, 2022 was markedly higher than the fixed price at which the 2017 fixed-receiver gas price swaps were executed, resulting in derivative instrument liabilities of \$257 million relating to the commodity swaps as yet unsettled as of March 31, 2022, and the market price of gas at March 31, 2021 was lower than the fixed price at which the 2017 fixed-receiver gas price swaps were executed, resulting in derivative instrument assets of \$209 million relating to the commodity swaps as yet unsettled as of March 31, 2021.
+The remaining volumes relating to the 2018 project were 212 million and 218 million MMBtu, respectively, and the market price of gas at March 31, 2022 was markedly higher than the fixed price at which the 2018 fixedreceiver gas price swaps were executed, resulting in derivative instrument liabilities of \$247 million relating to the commodity swaps as yet unsettled as of March 31, 2022, and the market price of gas at March 31, 2021 was lower than the fixed price at which the 2018 fixed-receiver gas price swap was executed, resulting in derivative instrument assets of \$139 million relating to the commodity swaps as yet unsettled as of March 31, 2021.
+The remaining volumes relating to the 2021 project were 180 million MMBtu and the market price of gas at March 31, 2022 was higher than the fixed price at which the 2021 fixed-receiver gas price swaps were executed, resulting in derivative instrument liabilities of \$214 million relating to the commodity swaps as yet unsettled as of March 31, 2022.

-The Corporation also enters into fixed-payer commodity swaps from time to time at the request of its Members and Project Participants to hedge against variability of cash flows related to gas supply and provide rate stability.
-The requesting Member or Project Participant enters into a corresponding agreement to pay the costs and receive the benefits of these fixed-payer commodity swaps.
-At March 31, 2021 and 2020, the remaining volumes relating to fixed-payer swaps entered into on behalf of the Corporation's Members and Project Participants was 8.3 million and 9.6 million MMBtu, respectively.
-At March 31, 2021, the market price of gas was higher than the fixed prices at which most of those swaps were executed and resulted in derivative instrument assets of \$0.8 million.
-At March 31, 2020, the market price was lower than the fixed prices at which most of these swaps were executed and resulted in derivative instrument liabilities of \$2.3 million.
+The Corporation also enters into fixed-payer commodity swaps from time to time at the request of its Members to hedge against variability of cash flows related to gas supply and provide rate stability.
+The requesting Member enters into a corresponding agreement to pay the costs and receive the benefits of these fixed-payer commodity swaps.
+At March 31, 2022 and 2021, the remaining volumes relating to fixed-payer swaps entered into on behalf of the Corporation's Members was 9.9 million and 8.3 million MMBtu, respectively.
+At March 31, 2022 and 2021, the market price of gas was higher than the fixed prices at which most of those swaps were executed and resulted in derivative instrument assets of \$16.4 and \$0.8 million, respectively.